Producer & Writer

 But seriously folks, as much as I appreciate what Zoom provided during the pandemic, I hope I never again have to rely so exclusively on the platform.

-Speaking of “the platform,” in the summer of 2021 when we were all in that strange “middle place” between lockdown and freedom, I wrote and produced a web series.
+Speaking of “the platform,” in the summer of 2021 when we were all in that liminal space between lockdown and freedom, I wrote and produced a web series.
 We safely shot the series in person and through Zoom.
-If you watch carefully, you’ll notice we maintained social distancing and mask wearing.
+If you watch carefully, you’ll notice the creative ways we maintained social distancing and mask wearing.
 I wrote in a “kidnapper” character who wore a ski mask (with a mask underneath) so he could safely “kidnap” and carry the “hosts” into the Stormy Studio.
 This was The Stormy, Husky, Brawling Show.
 Five episodes aired on Facebook and YouTube.
 This Chicago-based mock show featured professional actors and musicians.
 Watch here.

 When I worked for WNIJ, I wrote nearly 200 articles and took pictures along the way.
 I love to capture moments of happiness and intensity in art and politics, especially outside.

 Thanks for stopping by my website.